Nickolans/nickolans/README.md

 # Hello 👋🏻

 Hello!
 I'm Nick.
-I work extensively with mobile platforms including iOS, cross-platform, and Android.
+I work extensively with mobile platforms including iOS, Android, and React Native.
 I also have an interest in other technologies such as cloud and web development. 🧑‍💻

 # Projects
 | Project      | Link | Description | Tech Stack |